 You may remember that induction is not a natural process to cook food.
 Induction never used any natural gas or other natural elements.
 So, it has some limitations for cooking.
 When the cook time limitation is finished, it may automatically shut-down.

 Furthermore, when you use induction overtime, it occurs internal temperature issues and heats the sensors.
 Due to heat, the fan also stops working and comes out with safety features.
 When the safety features work, it is automatically shut-off.

 3. Missing Cookware on the Cooktop

 The cooktop always demands to cook some food until a limited time.
-But when its cooktop is found missing the elements, after some time, it automatically shut-off.
+But when the right induction cookware is not on the top of the cooktop, after some time, it automatically shut-off.
 Sometimes the manufacturer sets a time around 30 to 60 seconds.

 Another reason is that they don’t apply the cooking elements in the right place.
 Sometimes the users don’t use the cooking elements in the center point, and this why the sensor doesn’t work perfect.
 When this type of issue occurs, it is automatically stopped.